You only need 2 ingredients to make these crunchy candied hazelnuts! This yummy hazelnut praline recipe is so easy to make!

 Enjoy these yummy candied hazelnuts!

-Crunchy candied hazelnuts are very easy to make with only 2 ingredients!
+Crunchy candied hazelnuts are so easy to make with only 2 ingredients!
 They make a nice combination with ganache in my cakes.
 They are perfect to eat plain too!
+You'll love this hazelnut praline recipe!

 - 210 g (1 cup) granulated sugar